th1rst/make-me-awesome/README.md

 - I feel like I am making too many calls to the server.
 This could probably be improved by creating a context + consumer.
 - Code could be destructured into Components further
 - Tailwind CSS classNames can get a bit overwhelming so I'm sure I've made some unneccessary classes here and there.
-- I am using the "old" Class Components instead of React Hooks but I will take on Hooks in my next project.
-I felt like three new technologies were enough.
+- ~~I am using the "old" Class Components instead of React Hooks but I will take on Hooks in my next project.
+I felt like three new technologies were enough.~~ Updated almost all Components from class-based to functional including Hooks.

 Other than that, I am extremely happy with the result!